 - Ridiculously common in music.
 Some albums will have their release dates advanced if the lead single becomes a hit right out of the gate; others will have the release date moved down if the lead single fails to take off.

-- The Disney Channel was originally to launch on April 11, 1983, but it was moved to a week later so it won't provide competition for that year's Academy Award ceremony.
+- The Disney Channel was originally to launch on April 11, 1983, but it was moved to a week later so it won't provide competition for that year's Academy Awards ceremony.

 - G4TV was going to become the Esquire Network on April 22, 2013, but the rebranding was moved to later that summer so the network can have more original series upon its launch.
 However, plans were changed so that G4 got removed on January 2014 and the Esquire Network took over the Style Network on September 23, 2013.